 How to Turn Website Visitors into Dental Patients

-The point of investing into doing SEO or any kind of marketing is ultimately to get more butts in the chair.
-You want to attract more patients.
-Just generating a bunch of website clicks doesn’t really do you any good.
-Ranking #1 on Google is worthless unless that ranking directly translates into more patients in your schedule.
-This part of the process is called conversion rate optimization and it deals with turning website visitors and leads into real, tangible, new patient opportunities.
+The purpose of investing in dental SEO or any form of marketing is ultimately to bring more patients into your practice.
+Attracting new patients is the goal, and simply generating a high volume of website clicks won’t achieve that on its own.
+Ranking #1 on Google is valuable only if it leads to more appointments and new patients in your schedule.
+This is where conversion rate optimization comes in—it focuses on transforming website visitors and leads into actual, tangible new patient opportunities.

 There is a HUGE difference between what dentists think will impress patients vs. what actually really does impress patients